-Table 5-5 summarizes the imported water deliveries to the Mission Creek Subbasin for replenishment in WY 2021-2022.
-No imported water deliveries were made to the Mission Creek GRF in WY 2021-2022.
-Historically, the Mission Creek GRF has recharged an average of about 7,950 AFY with as much as 33,200 AFY as a part of advance deliveries.
+Table 5-5 summarizes the imported water deliveries to the Mission Creek Subbasin for replenishment in WY 2022-2023.
+Total imported water deliveries were 5,276 AF, all for aquifer recharge.
+Historically, the Mission Creek GRF has recharged an average of about 7,830 AFY with as much as 33,200 AFY as a part of advance deliveries.

-Table 5-5 Imported Water Use in the Mission Creek Subbasin - WY 2021-2022
+Table 5-5 Imported Water Use in the Mission Creek Subbasin - WY 2022-2023